 You probably didn’t get to spend as much time as you wanted with your family when you were working.
 You may have even missed a soccer game or piano recital or two.

 Retirement is the perfect time to make family bonding a priority.
 While your kids have likely already left home and started lives of their own, now’s the perfect time to start bonding – or even babysitting for – your grandchildren.
-Invest in a grandparents’ pass to the pool, the zoo, or local museum, and let the grandparental adventures commence.
+Invest in a grandparents’ pass to the pool, the zoo or the local museum, and let the grandparental adventures commence.

 Take the Time to Travel